-A recurring challenge for the Village are personnel benefit costs that outpace its tax base growth, excluding new construction.
+Recurring challenges for the Village are personnel benefit costs that outpace its tax base growth, excluding new construction.
 For this reason, the value added resulting from redevelopment within the Village is important and permits the Village to retain the third lowest operating millage rate in the County.

 Redevelopment of the Business District properties works in conjunction with Village marketing efforts to increase the value of the Bal Harbour brand and The Bal Harbour Shops, as an international destination-shopping venue enhance the tax base of the Village.
 The Shops is the Village's largest commercial taxpayer and the businesses that locate within the Shops tend to have large retail inventories that are also taxed by the Village.
 The expansion plans of the Shops, approved in 2017 will increase the development by an additional 350,000 square feet to total 860,000 square feet.
 Estimated increased values associated with this expansion are appraised at a range of \$193 million to \$270 million upon completion, resulting in a significant increase in ad valorem tax revenue at any millage rate.
-For the year ended September 30, 2020 Bal Harbour Shops contributed 5.1% of ad valorem tax revenue; the ad valorem tax revenue increases will be substantial after project completion.
+For the year ended September 30, 2021 Bal Harbour Shops contributed 5.6% of ad valorem tax revenue; the ad valorem tax revenue increases will be substantial after project completion.
 In addition, the accompanying development agreement provides an estimated benefit in excess of \$123 million to the Village in the years to come.

-Notwithstanding the recently approved expansion to The Shops, the Village's tax base is heavily weighted to the residential market and is not very diversified otherwise.
-This exposes the Village to the movements of fewer markets that can lead to more volatility in the tax base.
+Notwithstanding the approved expansion to The Shops, the Village's tax base is heavily weighted to the residential market and is not very diversified otherwise.
+This exposes the

+Village to the movements of fewer markets that can lead to more volatility in the tax base.
 This has sometimes been mitigated by the property tax base growth that can "recapture" limited tax base growth in prior years.
 Also, because Bal Harbour residential properties tend to be at the high end of the market, recoveries have historically been faster than for the residential market as a whole.

-Water and sewer rates were decreased to pass-through anticipated decreases from our wholesale service providers, from \$4.81/1,000 to \$4.74/1,000 gallons of water consumed with a 3,000-gallon minimum monthly charge; wastewater rates increased from \$8.38/1,000 to \$8.49/1,000 gallons of wastewater consumed with a 3,000-gallon minimum monthly charge for sewer.
+Water and sewer rates were increased to pass-through anticipated increases from our wholesale service providers, from \$4.74/1,000 to \$4.91/1,000 gallons of water consumed with a 3,000-gallon minimum monthly charge; wastewater rates increased from \$8.49/1,000 to \$8.70/1,000 gallons of wastewater consumed with a 3,000-gallon minimum monthly charge for sewer.
 The Village has continued the implementation of the Utility Master Plan infrastructure project, which when completed in 2024 will result in renewed water, sewer, and stormwater infrastructure with a 30-year lifespan.

 The Village benefitted from a beach renourishment truck project that widened the beaches throughout the Village in 2014.
-The Village coordinates with Miami Dade County, the State of Florida and the United States Army Corps of Engineers to advance the Sand Bypass Project and place approximately 240,000 cubic yards of sand on Bal Harbour Beach.
-Pending state and local required approvals construction is currently scheduled to being by July 2021.
+The Village coordinates with Miami Dade County, the State of Florida and the United States Army Corps of Engineers to advance the Sand Bypass Project and place approximately 210,000 cubic yards of sand on Bal Harbour Beach.
 We continue our efforts to have renourishment plans included in the County's long-term plans to assist the Village in obtaining both County and State funding for these efforts in the future.
 This results in a positive impact on both tourism taxes and property values for the Village.